perish5/Diwali_Sales_Analysis/README.md

   2. Show which Age group gender spends more money(Amount).
   3. Show which State have the most Orders.
   4. Show which Maritial Status and Gender spends more money(Amount).
-  5. Which Occupation spends most monet(Amount).
+  5. Which Occupation spends most money(Amount).